 Mullein Tea: How to Brew It

-Mullein tea is the most traditional preparation and one of the most effective for respiratory use.
+Mullein tea is the most traditional preparation and one of the most effective for breathing support.
 The steam itself is part of the therapy.
 Breathing it as it steeps opens the airways before the first sip.

 How to brew mullein tea: